Support in times of crisis

 Family members may be a source of support in times of international crises.
 However, families and adults may be experiencing their own distress as well.
 Some parents and adults may also unintentionally expose children and young people to media reports about the crisis, including potentially violent and graphic images.
 Parents and families may not be aware of the consequences of this type of exposure on children.
 It may be helpful to recommend to parents and carers to monitor their children’s exposure to current events on the news and social media.

-Communication with families should be handled sensitively.
+Handle communication with families sensitively.
 Telephone interpreting can be used to assist in communicating with parents who do not speak or understand English well.
 See the Department of Education’s interpreting and translations website for more information.

 A letter to families outlining the school’s response and the support available may be of assistance.
 A general letter regarding steps taken to support students in response to stressful community events is available in translation: Letter to parents regarding recent community events.

 Schools may decide to conduct meetings with students and families to help them to understand how the school can support them.
 For resources to support communication and engagement with recently arrived families, see: